mwaddoups/fwilloughby-art/_artwork/undone.md

 ---
 layout: artwork
 title: Undone
-image: "/assets/images/undone.jpg"
+image: "/assets/images/undone-edit.jpg"
 type: Found Photography
-media_type: Found images
+media_type: Found Images
 year: 2016
 description: The original image was found under a bed hidden away.
 It has been covered with fragments of other bodies to create a monster, a truer representation of the